JujuAdams/SNAP/5.3/qml.md

 }
 ```

-In a manner similar to JSON, QML allows us to describe a struct (delineated by curly bracket `{}`) and the variable for that struct.
+In a manner similar to JSON, QML allows us to describe a struct (delineated by curly brackets `{}`) and the variable for that struct.
 The key difference is the label `Tree` however, which indicates that the struct that follows should use whatever constructor is tied to the label of `"Tree"`.

 We might want to deserialize the above QML using the following GML code:
 ```gml